TomRosenbloom/civi-ext-jobads/docs/Components of an extension.md

 3) generate upgrader
 4) (re-)install

-This cycle will be repeated for any subsequent changes to the entity schema.
+This cycle will be repeated for any subsequent changes to the entity schema. [actually only the first two - just those followed by cv flush will do it]